evandrosouza-developer/MSX-Dual-Floppy-Disk-Controller/README.md

 **SCHEMATIC DIAGRAM AND PRINTED CIRCUIT BOARD**

-To both boards, I have make availability of full Gerber files to order the PCB's to manufacturers.
+I shared here a full set of Gerber files of the three boards, to allow direct order the PCB's to manufacturers.
 They are all inside gerber directory.

 **CARTRIDGE BOARD DOS1.X VERSION:**